 GnomeDX Gene Information Table.
-This table includes the clinical category of the genes tested in our panel tests and the clinical implications and Epidemiological projections associated with each gene.
+This table includes the clinical category of the genes tested in our panel tests, the clinical implications and epidemiological projections associated with each gene.
 One projection to note is the gene VKORC1, which is involved with warfarin metabolism has a epidemiological protection of 58% increased sensitivity in the population.
-Epidemiology projections were calculated from Global Allelic Frequency in the NCBI database, dbSNP, build 145, accessed 09/2015.
+Epidemiological projections were calculated from Global Allelic Frequency in the NCBI database, dbSNP, build 145, accessed 09/2015.
 The clinical implication of homo- and heterozygosity were take into account.
-Odds were calculated bases only on most common haplotype for each gene.
+Odds were calculated based only on most common haplotype for each gene.

 There are two genes primarily involved in warfarin PGx.
 The first is VKORC1, the protein that warfarin acts upon to achieve therapeutic effect.
-The second is CYP2C9, the liver enzyme that metabolizes warfarin so it can be cleared from the body.11 A 2010 study of 10,000 patients found that 69% had at least one actionable variant related to warfarin dosing.11 CPIC and the FDA issue the same recommendations for genotype-guided warfarin therapy, covering every combination of CYP2C9 and VKORC1 status.11 Good metabolizers with normal sensitivity receive the standard dose: 5-7 mg.
-For poor metabolizers with increased sensitivity that would be a 10-fold overdose, putting them at risk for a bleed - the most clinically significant complication with warfarin therapy.
+The second is CYP2C9, the liver enzyme that metabolizes warfarin so it can be cleared from the body11.
+A 2010 study of 10,000 patients found that 69% had at least one actionable variant related to warfarin dosing11.
+CPIC and the FDA issue the same recommendations for genotype-guided warfarin therapy, covering every combination of CYP2C9 and VKORC1 status11.
+Good metabolizers with normal sensitivity receive the standard dose: 5-7 mg.
+For poor metabolizers with increased sensitivity, that dosage would be a 10-fold overdose, putting them at risk for a bleed - the most clinically significant complication with warfarin therapy.

 Simvastatin must move from the bloodstream into the liver both to achieve therapeutic effect and to be cleared from the body.
-However, a quarter (25.7%) of the US population has a variant decreasing the expression of the SLCO1B1 protein.11 This protein is responsible for transporting simvastatin into the liver.
-Without access to the liver the drug stays in the blood longer, affecting the skeletal muscle and causing the most common adverse effect, myopathy.8 Myopathy is also the leading cause of poor patient adherence to their drug regimen.
+However, a quarter (25.7%) of the US population has a variant decreasing the expression of the SLCO1B1 protein11.
+This protein is responsible for transporting simvastatin into the liver.
+Without access to the liver, the drug stays in the blood longer, affecting the skeletal muscle and causing the most common adverse effect, myopathy14.
+Myopathy is also the leading cause of poor patient adherence to their drug regimen.

-The magnitude of effect is comparable to drinking grapefruit juice.
-Both drinking grapefruit juice10 and having the SLCO1B1 variant gene16 cause 3x increase in drug exposure.
-Just as there are guidelines to adjust dosage/drug because of grapefruit juice, there are also published CPIC guidelines that recommend decreased dosage or choosing a different statin (less reliant on the SLCO1B1 transporter) for patients with the SLCO1B1 variant.17
+The magnitude of the effect is comparable to drinking grapefruit juice.
+Both drinking grapefruit juice15 and having the SLCO1B1 variant gene16 cause a 3x increase in drug exposure.
+Just as there are guidelines to adjust dosage/drug because of grapefruit juice, there are also published CPIC guidelines that recommend decreased dosage or choosing a different statin (less reliant on the SLCO1B1 transporter) for patients with the SLCO1B1 variant17.